Jones3D-The-Infernal-Engine/Mods/pre-mod.md

 # I. Extract main archives. (.GOB)
 1. Extract CD1.gob, CD2.gob and JONES3D.gob using `gobext.exe`
 2. You must have different new folders (*3do*, *cog*, ...) in the *Resource* folder.
-3. Delete the .GOB files.
+3. Rename the `*.GOB` files to `*.GOB.bak`.
 Then launch your game, if it works you are on the good way.
 Else retry.

 # II.
 Extract game assets from compact level files. (.CND)
 1. Extract all game resources from CND files in *NDY* folder using `cndtool.exe`